-With organisations struggling to get back on their feet completely, a new concept that has given hope is the hybrid workforce.
+With organizations struggling to get back on their feet completely, a new concept that has given hope is the hybrid workforce.
 The hybrid workplace model is one wherein employees come to the office occasionally and complete the rest of the task remotely.
-Therefore, it is important for companies to have a plan to keep such teams meaningfully engaged.
-This will in turn enhance the image of the organisation and build a better culture, during further readjustment in the months to come.
+Therefore, it is important for companies to have a meaningful Employee Engagement Plan handy.
+This will in turn enhance the image of the organization and build a better culture, during further readjustment in the months to come.

-HR is tasked with creating the perfect employee experience in every organisation.
-Creating such an experience by itself is a herculean task considering that each individual is different with their own set of talents and challenges.
+HR is tasked with creating the perfect employee experience in every organization.
+Creating such an experience by itself is a herculean task considering that every individual is different with their own set of talents and challenges.
 This is now compounded by the emergence of hybrid and remote workforces.
-The difficulties arise since there is an absence of a face to face interaction.
+The difficulties arise since there is an absence of a face-to-face interaction.

-In order to keep such diverse teams engaged, organisations need to evaluate ways to communicate with the teams regularly and foster productivity and growth without isolating or micromanaging employees.
+In order to keep such diverse teams engaged, organizations need to evaluate ways to communicate with the teams regularly and foster productivity and growth without isolating or micromanaging employees.

 The success of a hybrid workforce lies not just in integrating remote and office work effectively but also when the company is able to

 - Recognize and reward top performers in ways that increases motivation and performance

 Effective Practices to Ensure Meaningful Employee Engagement for a Hybrid Workforce